Iskitim constituency

 The Iskitim constituency (No.137 (Note: No.127 in 1993-2007)) is a Russian legislative constituency in Novosibirsk Oblast.
 The constituency covers southern Novosibirsk, its suburbs Berdsk and Iskitim as well as rural southern Novosibirsk Oblast.

-The constituency has been represented since 2021 by A Just Russia – For Truth deputy Aleksandr Aksyonenko, former professional ice hockey player and nephew of former Deputy Prime Minister of Russia Nikolay Aksyonenko, who won the open seat, left vacant by the resignation of five-term United Russia deputy Aleksandr Karelin.
+The constituency has been represented since 2021 by A Just Russia deputy Aleksandr Aksyonenko, former professional ice hockey player and nephew of former Deputy Prime Minister of Russia Nikolay Aksyonenko, who won the open seat, left vacant by the resignation of five-term United Russia deputy Aleksandr Karelin.